Asphocarp/Unitodo/RAW.md

   - D show only basename in file col;
 - usable: show only cols of checkbox/zone/content/file, for now; frontend sorting;
   - [ ] 1@ArCCd add feat: profiles of configs, meaning user can switch between different config profiles.
+    - @app  @src @tauri.conf.json @unitodo.proto @Cargo.toml @package.json
     - add feat: profiles of configs, meaning user can switch between different config profiles.
     - let each profile contain all of current config items.
-    - remember to adjust the config page frontend to fit the new profile-switchable feature. (add, modify, delete profile)
+    - remember to adjust the config page frontend to fit the new profile-switchable feature. (add, modify, delete profile); use shadcn if you want.
     - continue to save all profiles in `~/.config/unitodo/config.toml`, the default profile is `default` (which can not be deleted).
   - (then design algo for appending to filters)
 - [ ] 0@Aq6hD tree-view  (table,tab,section,tree)-view